Machine-learning-and-complex-systems/NNCME/README.md

 A software package for the manuscript "Neural-network solutions to stochastic reaction networks" (https://arxiv.org/abs/2210.01169)

 NNCME stands for Neural Network Chemical Master Equation.
 This approach is applicable and adaptable to general stochastic reaction networks.
-The software package is in Python.
+The software package is written in Python.

 --------------------------------------------------------------------------------------------------------------------------------------------